Speaking Engagements

 "Social Media Use and Anxiety"

-This presentation is for an NCL chapter meeting and discussed healthy social media use as well as how social media usage may impact mental health and anxiety.
-Attendees were given tools for effective social media use.
+This presentation for an NCL youth chapter meeting explored social media use and its potential impact on mental health and anxiety.
+Attendees were provided with practical tools and strategies for managing social media effectively.

 -